panyukovnn/handbook/java/java-ai-manifesto.md

 - Minor inconsistencies and typos in the existing code may be fixed.
 - Every bug must be reproduced by a unit test before being fixed.
 - Every new feature must be covered by a unit test before it is implemented.
-- For unit tests use unit-tester subagent (if possible), otherwise use rules from https://github.com/panyukovnn/handbook/blob/main/java/unit-tests-ai-rules.md

 - Immutable objects must be favored over mutable ones.
 - Methods must never return null.